giralt/draft-xxx-operational-compute-metrics/draft-rcr-opsawg-operational-compute-metrics.md

 {: #kubernetes_metrics title="Collection and exposure of metrics using the Kubernetes metric API." }

 ## Mapping the Kubernetes Metrics API and the CATS Architectures

 XXX

+## Available Metrics from the Kubernetes Metrics API

+XXX